LangdalP/GoTimer/README.md

 ## How to use
 To download the code/program, either press download on the top of this page, or *git clone* the repo.

-You need Python 3, along with the following Python packages (pip install package-name)
+You need Python 3, download from [here](https://www.python.org/downloads/).
-* Flask
-* Tkinter (if not installed)
-* Requests

 You also need to place the **gamestate_integration_go_timer.cfg** from the **listener folder** in your cfg folder.
 The path is typically  X:\PATH_TO_STEAM\steamapps\common\Counter-Strike Global Offensive\csgo\cfg .